IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 In general yes, the process of generating a raw UID2 from DII is the same, and results in the same value, no matter who sent the request.
 If two UID2 participants were to send the same email address to the [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) endpoint at the same time, they would both get the same raw UID2 in response.

-However, there is a variable factor, which is the [salt](../ref-info/glossary-uid.md#gl-salt) value that's used in generating the raw UID2.
+However, there is a variable factor, which is the <Link href="../ref-info/glossary-uid#gl-salt">salt</Link> value that's used in generating the raw UID2.
 The salt values are rotated roughly once per year (for details, see [How often should UID2s be refreshed for incremental updates?](#how-often-should-uid2s-be-refreshed-for-incremental-updates)).
 If the salt value changes between one request and another, those two requests result in two different raw UID2, even when the DII is the same.

 For more information, see [Monitor for salt bucket rotations related to your stored raw UID2s](../guides/advertiser-dataprovider-guide.md#3-monitor-for-salt-bucket-rotations-related-to-your-stored-raw-uid2s) in the *Advertiser/Data Provider Integration Guide*.